jesnic/Micropython-Module/README.md

 STATUS: This project is discontinued

-This repository contains all files used for the development of a high level module using ESP8266.
+This repository contains all files used for the development of a high level module using ESP8266 with Micropython.
 It includes:
 - documentation
 - firmware (in this case Micropython for ESP8266)